Jammicus/Ansible-Mac/README.md

 ## Running

+## Updating Homebrew Versions

+To prevent unexpected upgrades, links to homebrew packages configuration files are provided to each script.
+To update, update the URL to the version you want.

 ## Testing

 To test the playbooks, a vagrant file has been specified.
 The following commands can be used: